ledeprogram/courses/platforms/README.md

 **In Studio:**

 Cathy talks about the encryption method called RSA.
+[RSA worksheet available here.](https://github.com/ledeprogram/courses/blob/master/platforms/RSA%20worksheet.ipynb)

 She also talks about CS classes in the Fall.

 ##July 29